 The Association of Independent Schools South Australia (AISSA) and the South Australian Secondary Principals' Association (SASPA) will co-host the Paradigm Shifters Learning Symposium to showcase the work of International expert Yong Zhao and the progress of South Australian Schools.

-Ten AISSA schools and ten SASPA schools are working with Yong Zhao to explore the evolving possibilities and challenges in creating schools which will build future thinkers and innovators.
+Eleven AISSA schools and eleven SASPA schools are working with Yong Zhao to explore the evolving possibilities and challenges in creating schools which will build future thinkers and innovators.
 The guiding principles of the work have been Professor Zhao's principles of student autonomy, product-oriented learning and the global campus which, he believes, are foundational to a world class education.

 This work has led to a better understanding of what conditions help the development of entrepreneurial young people, a personalised education and increased student participation as valuable contributors and decision makers.